Curiosities

 It has certainly been a rocky week for film-industry gossip.
 After unveiling his picks for the 20 to 10 best films of the 21st century, Quentin Tarantino revealed his top 10 on The Bret Easton Ellis Podcast a few days ago, and he did not hesitate to deliver a harsh criticism of Paul Dano’s critically lauded performance in “There Will Be Blood.

 The director of “Pulp Fiction” placed Paul Thomas Anderson’s film in fifth place and stated, “There Will Be Blood would stand a good chance at being #1 or #2 if it didn’t have a big, giant flaw in it … and the flaw is Paul Dano.”
 The rant didn’t stop there.
 Tarantino added, “[Dano] is weak sauce, man.
 He is the weak sister.
 Austin Butler would have been wonderful in that role.
 He’s just such a weak, weak, uninteresting guy.
 The weakest f**king actor in SAG.”
-In response, three stars stepped in to defend Dano.
+In response, many stars stepped in to defend Dano.
 Here’s what they said.

 Simu Liu, ‘Batman 2’ Writer and Dillon Freasier Step Up to Defend Paul Dano